wolfy-j/lodm/README.md

 * [**DataEntity Model**] (https://github.com/spiral/guide/blob/master/components/entity.md)
 * [Pagination] (https://github.com/spiral/guide/blob/master/components/pagination.md)
 * [Tokenizer] (https://github.com/spiral/guide/blob/master/components/tokenizer.md)
-* [**Validation**] (https://github.com/spiral/guide/blob/master/components/validation.md) (attention, such module uses laravel validator via `ValidatorInterface`!)
+* [**Validation**] (https://github.com/spiral/guide/blob/master/components/validation.md) (attention, this module uses Laravel validator via `ValidatorInterface`!)
 * [Behaviour Schemas] (https://github.com/spiral/guide/blob/master/schemas.md)

 ## Additional Tools
-Module also provides global function `dmp` which is linked to Spiral Dumper component and utilizes __defugInfo function of DataEntity model which can simplify debugging a lot as it will dump only valuable information:
+Module also provides the global function `dmp`, which is linked to the Spiral Dumper component and utilizes __defugInfo function of DataEntity model.
+This can simplify debugging as it will dump only valuable information:

 ```php
 dmp($post);
 ```

 ## Issues
-Please do not open issue tickets in this github project unless they are related to integration process.
+Please do not open issue tickets in this github project unless they are related to the integration process.
 Use [Components Respository](https://github.com/spiral/components) for ODM related issues.

 ## Dependencies
-At this moment such module depends on whole set of spiral components (simply because they all in a same repo) and their nested dependencies, however this state is kept only until every component will get it's own repository (feel free to propose your help or suggestion).
+At this moment, this module depends on whole set of Spiral components (simply because they are all placed in the same repo) and their nested dependencies.
+However, this state is only kept until every component gets it's own repository (Please feel free to propose any ideas or suggestions for better ways to do this).

 ## Standalone usage
-Spiral ODM component can also be used outside of any framework as standalone module, check what configurations and container bindings are set in service provider.
+The Spiral ODM component can also be used outside of any framework as a standalone module.
+Just check what  configurations and container bindings are set in the service provider.